kilfour/QuickPulse/Docs/WhyQuickPulseExists.md

 Eventually, I nailed the last bug and got tree generation working fine.

-Then I looked at this little helper I'd written for combining stuff and thought: **""Now *that's* a nice-looking rabbit hole.""**
+Then I looked at this little helper I'd written for combining stuff and thought: **"Now *that's* a nice-looking rabbit hole."**

 One week and exactly nine combinators later, I had this surprisingly useful, lightweight little library.
-")]
-public class PulseOutroTests { } // placeholder